IU-PR/Capstone_project/content/docs/2024/A-Shot/week06.md

    Our goal is to create a single program file, which can be a positive solution for potential users.
 This will allow us to make our program multiplatform for Windows, and in the future, this development may be helpful for MacOS, Android, and iOS applications.
+4. **Presentation**:
+   We should complete presentation, deploy and protect our product